 Preparing an Electric Guitar for Bass Strings

-Bass guitar strings on the other hand will be far too thick for the grooves.
+Bass guitar strings will be far too thick for the grooves.
 So in this case, they will need to be enlarged in order to properly hold the new gauge.
 First, you will need to select a bass guitar set that will not be too far over the top.

 Don’t go for super lows, for example, let’s take it slow and see what will work with the electric guitar.
 Remember, the neck will be stressed more than it is designed for.
 A light to medium set might be the best place to start.